Mounted Patrol Unit

 PH Chance has been with the Mounted Patrol Unit since 2014 and is the Unit’s senior-most member.
 He has a wealth of experience serving the Seattle community, and does so with excellence, grace, and the occasional bit of mischief.
 PH Chance is smart and has quite a sense of humor, which he doesn’t mind using to vex his string-mates!
 And rider beware, he is not above sneaking a nibble of grass as he slyly pretends to relieve an itch near his hoof.
 That said, Chance is a steadfast public servant and ideal for new auxiliary riders, smoothly helping to fill any gaps in their riding education.

-Police Horse Felix
+Police Horse Callum

 Police Pony Li’l “Buzz” Sebastian